rba100/RedGate.Ipc/README.md

 In the above example, a client interface that is interpreted as `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...`
 (or any other interface starting with `MySoftware.Client.ISomeInterface`) would be serviced by `ServerImplementation()`.
 It is obviously important that the interfaces are functionally identical or an `ContractMismatchException` will be thrown.

-Note: `RegisterAlias` maps a name to an *interface type*.
-Consumers must also use `Register` to map that interface type to an *implementation* as has been done in the example.